2026 Mahindra BE 6 Variants Explained — Which One To Buy?

 - 380Nm of peak torque with all variants makes the BE6 very quick; with the top variant, the 286PS of power is also very sportscar like

-- Given the exciting features and pricing, you should expect the car to get price hikes in the future; moreover, if the government starts withdrawing tax breaks for EVs, they will further get pricier; hence, buying early may be a good idea
+- Given the exciting features and pricing, you should expect the car to get price hikes in the future; moreover, if the government starts withdrawing tax incentives for EVs, they will further get pricier; hence, buying early may be a good idea

 - The BE 6 is not just a challenger, but a threat to the electric cars from Chinese or Chinese-owned brands like BYD and MG from a truly-Indian carmaker